Hay Fever At Night – Is It Allergic Rhinitis?

 - Wheezing or tightened chest at night

-What’s causing your night time allergies?With the symptoms of hay fever and symptoms of allergic rhinitis being so similar, it’s sometimes hard to tell the difference.
+Why are my allergies worse at night and in the morning?With the symptoms of hay fever and symptoms of allergic rhinitis being so similar, it’s sometimes hard to tell the difference.
 Just remember, if your hay fever is worse in the evening, it could be due to a different type of allergic reaction.
-So if you wake up wondering "why do I sneeze more at night?" and you’re concerned or need more information about your night time allergy, speak with your doctor about your symptoms – they should be able to help you determine the cause.
+So if you wake up wondering "why do I sneeze more at night?" and you’re concerned or need more information about your night-time allergy, speak with your doctor about your symptoms – they should be able to help you determine the cause.

 - Swap synthetic carpets for natural alternatives: 100% wool carpets or wooden floors are better, as they don’t provide the humid environment that dust mites need to thrive.

 - Cut down on cushions: Or replace synthetic inners with all-natural wool-filled alternatives.
-This provides the dust mites and mould spores with one less place to hide.
+This makes sure that the dust mites and mould spores have one less place to hide.

-- Choose hypoallergenic bedding for allergies – Wool-filled duvets, and pillows all create a cool, dry environment where dust mites and mold spores can’t survive.
+- Choose hypoallergenic bedding for allergies: Wool-filled duvets and pillows all create a cool, dry environment where dust mites and mould spores can’t survive.
 This means you can sleep on in comfort, confident that these allergens are being kept at bay.
-Better still, there’s no need to wash at a high heat or freeze to get rid of pesky dust mites.
+Better still, there’s no need to wash at a high heat or freeze your bedding to get rid of pesky dust mites.
 Your wool bedding manages this process naturally.

 Seeking a great night’s sleep?
 Don’t let your night-time allergy get you down.
-Discover more tips to tackle night time allergies, night sweats and more with our Sleep Health and Advice hub.
+Discover more tips to tackle allergies at night, night sweats and more with our Sleep Health and Advice hub.
 Find our range of bedding for your night-time allergy online today.